Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/api-specification/frontend-class-doc.md

 ## PPTaskItem
 ### Data fields
 - #### Object ppTaskItem
-    - An object with fields describing a task and how much of it is completed
+    - An object with fields describing a task and how much of it is completed.
 ### Methods
 - #### handleClick()
-    - Handles user's clicks on the component and renders a PPTaskDetails component to show more details
+    - Handles user's clicks on the component and renders a PPTaskDetails component to show more details.